 Ian Bristow, FCCA (Chief Financial Officer and Company Secretary)

 Ian was in private practice for seven years, qualifying as a certified accountant in 1992.
 In 1994, he joined Brentapac UK Plc which was sold later the same year.
 He went on to co-found Symphony Plastics in 1995.

-Nicolas Clavel (Non-Executive Director)
+Nicolas Clavel (Non-Executive Director and Interim Chairman)

 Nicolas Clavel started his career in international banking in the mid seventies and his area of expertise has been structured trade finance and equity investments with a particular focus on Emerging Markets.
 He is Chief Investment Officer of Scipion Capital Ltd., (the Investment Manager of Scipion African Opportunities Fund SPC) and is personally CF 1, 3, 11 and CF30 approved by the UK Financial Services Authority.
 Nicolas is Swiss, and is based in London and Geneva.
 He is fluent in English, French, Italian and German.

 Shaun Robinson has over 25 years corporate finance, restructuring and active asset management experience and over 10 years experience as a company director.
 A chartered certified accountant, Shaun Robinson joined Somerston Capital in 2004 as CFO and was appointed CEO and company director in 2014.
 Shaun was also executive director of Richmount Management Limited, Somerston Healthcare, Somerston Hotels and St James’s Hotels.
 Shaun joined the Symphony board as non-executive in December 2014.
 Shaun retired from the Somerston Group in December 2018 and lives in Andorra focusing on his own private investments and his non-executive role with Symphony.